-Date:

-To:

-This is to inform you that, due to your final grade ofcourse/Clinical Rotation, you are officially on academic p Student Didactic
+Date: To: This is to inform you that, due to your final grade of in the Student Didactic course/Clinical Rotation, you are officially on academic p robation.
 You will have up to two (2) weeks to independently revier rotation.
-You will not be given time away from the progrework.
-You may not be tardy or absent during this two-w (DATE).
-You will cograde from this exam will replace your current grade for course or clinical rotation, you will be dismissed from the ram's regular coursework of eek period.
-This two-week mplete a comprehensive of the course.
-If you earn be or classes to complete this remedial speriod will end on exam on or before this date.
-The

-Should you fail to achieve an overall grade of 75% on the program.
-You remain responsible for all fees owed to the

-Student Signature Date

-Your signature indicates that you have been informed as standing of academic probation. nd understand the respons sibilities associated with this

-Program Director Date

-Center Representative Date
+You will not be given time away from the prograwork.
+You may not be tardy or absent during this two-wee (DATE).
+You will congrade from this exam will replace your current grade for course or clinical rotation, you will be dismissed from the am's regular coursework on the period.
+This two-week aplete a comprehensive on the course.
+If you earn be or classes to complete this remedial period will end on exam on or before this date.
+The Should you fail to achieve an overall grade of 75% on the program.
+You remain responsible for all fees owed to the Student Signature Date Your signature indicates that you have been informed an standing of academic probation. d understand the respons sibilities associated with this Program Director Date Center Representative Date